roytang/blog/content/notes/2012/10/261122892991979520/index.md

 syndicated:
 - type: twitter
   url: https://twitter.com/roytang/statuses/261122892991979520/
+title: ''
 ---

-RT [@MrAlanCooper](https://twitter.com/MrAlanCooper/): Years ago I worried that once all of the software was made easy to use, I'd have nothing to do.
+Years ago I worried that once all of the software was made easy to use, I'd have nothing to do.
 HA!